tnishamon/ctf_bot_project/README.txt

 2. Run the install script with ./install.sh

-3. Run pip install -r requirements.txt to get dependencies (this list will grow so keep it on hand).
+3. Run source myenv/bin/activate to get into venv, then run pip install -r requirements.txt to get dependencies (this list will grow so keep it on hand).
 You will probably need to update pip, but this is optional.

-4. Run python venv to keep things consistent (we are using Python3.9.5) with source myenv/bin/activate (this will be created with install.sh)
+4. Run and develop on python venv to keep things consistent (we are using Python3.9.5) with source myenv/bin/activate (this will be created with install.sh)
     -deactivate will exit venv

 5. Have fun!